cabforum/smime/SBR.md

 ## 1.3  PKI participants
 The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications including mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.
 ### 1.3.1  Certification authorities
 Certification Authority (CA) is defined in [Section 1.6.1](#161-definitions).
-Current CA Members of the CA/Browser Forum are listed here: https://cabforum.org/members.
+Current CA Members of the CA/Browser Forum are listed at https://cabforum.org/members.
 ### 1.3.2  Registration authorities
 With the exception of [Section 3.2.3](#3222--validation-of-domain-authorization-or-control), the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32--initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32--initial-identity-validation).